 By 1860, the population was about 1,500 people.
 During the Civil War, Fort Blair was established in the spring of 1862 in Baxter Springs to protect Kansas residents against the frequent attacks from Confederate regular and guerilla forces.
-It was here that the Baxter Springs Massacre occurred, when Confederate guerillas, under the command of William Quantrill attacked the fort on October 6, 1863.
-They then moved on to massacre a contingent of troops being led toward Fort Smith, Arkansas by General James G. Blunt.
+It was here that the Baxter Springs Massacre occurred when Confederate guerillas, under the command of William Quantrill, attacked the fort on October 6, 1863.
+They then massacred a contingent of troops led toward Fort Smith, Arkansas, by General James G. Blunt.
 Nearly 100 Union soldiers were killed in the guerilla attack and are buried in the Baxter Springs Cemetery, just west of the city.

-Before the Civil War there were but two settlements in the county — one at the crossing of the military road over Shawnee Creek, and the other on the “mound” on the west side of Spring River.
-Both were little more than trading posts and both were demolished during the war.
+Before the Civil War, there were but two settlements in the county — one at the military road crossing over Shawnee Creek and the other on the “mound” on the west side of Spring River.
+Both were little more than trading posts, and both were demolished during the war.
 Baxter Springs claims the honor of being the oldest permanent settlement in the county.

 John Appleby was the first to settle at what would become the city of Columbus in 1868.
-He was followed by Judge Fry, who built a house and opened a hotel.
-In the summer of 1868, the first schoolhouse was erected at Wirtonia and soon thereafter, churches in Baxter Springs and Columbus.
-The first newspaper established in the county was the Baxter Springs Herald in 1868 but lasted only briefly.
+Judge Fry, who built a house and opened a hotel, was followed.
+In the summer of 1868, the first schoolhouse was erected at Wirtonia and, soon after that, churches in Baxter Springs and Columbus.
+The first newspaper established in the county was the Baxter Springs Herald in 1868, but it lasted only briefly.
 The Cherokee Sentinel, the second paper in the county, appeared at Baxter Springs in October 1868.

-In the meantime, many people in the county were not happy with the county seat location at Baxter Springs and another election was held on May 12, 1868, between Baxter Springs, the geographical center of the county, Columbus, and Cherokee Center.
+In the meantime, many people in the county were not happy with the county seat location at Baxter Springs.
+Another election was held on May 12, 1868, between Baxter Springs, the county’s geographical center, Columbus, and Cherokee Center.
 However, none of the three received a majority vote.
-Another vote was held just a few weeks later on May 26th and Baxter Springs retained the county seat.
-Still, the people were not happy and yet another election was called to settle the matter on February 17, 1869.
+Another vote was held just a few weeks later on May 26, and Baxter Springs retained the county seat.
+Still, the people were unhappy, yet another election was called to settle the matter on February 17, 1869.

-It was believed that if a fair election would result in the geographical center of the county as the vast majority of the population supported that location.
-However, Columbus was chosen, but it was suspected that both the supporters of Baxter Springs and Columbus had practiced fraud with regard to the ballots.
-The county records were at once transferred to Columbus and established in a room of a house on the south side of the public square where they remained until a temporary courthouse was erected in the spring of 1871 on the northeast corner of the public square at a cost of $1,500.
+It was believed that a fair election would result in the county’s geographical center as the vast majority of the population supported that location.
+However, Columbus was chosen, but it was suspected that both the supporters of Baxter Springs and Columbus had practiced fraud concerning the ballots.
+The county records were at once transferred to Columbus and established in a room of a house on the south side of the public square where they remained until a temporary courthouse was erected in the spring of 1871 on the northeast corner of the public square for $1,500.

-More and more white settlers moved into the area and by 1870, there were more than 11,000 people calling Cherokee County home.
-Most of the settlers emigrated from Illinois and Indiana, with a few from New York, Pennsylvania, and Ohio.
-Late in 1869 the Kansas City, Fort Scott, and Gulf Railroad was completed to Fort Scott, and from there it was pushed southward to Columbus, arriving in April 1870.
+More and more white settlers moved into the area, and by 1870, more than 11,000 people were calling Cherokee County home.
+Most settlers emigrated from Illinois and Indiana, with a few from New York, Pennsylvania, and Ohio.
+Late in 1869, the Kansas City, Fort Scott, and Gulf Railroad was completed to Fort Scott, and from there, it was pushed southward to Columbus, arriving in April 1870.
 A branch of the same road was finished to Baxter Springs that year, and later it was extended to Galena.
 In 1872, the St. Louis and San Francisco Railroad was extended through Cherokee County, and a narrow-gauge road was built from Weir City in the northern part of the county to Messer, but it was later abandoned.
 In the fall of 1876, the St. Louis & San Francisco was completed to Columbus.

-The railroads’ arrivals were timely, as zinc began to be mined near what would become Empire City in 1877.
+The railroads’ arrivals were timely, as zinc began to be mined near Empire City in 1877.
 Rich in mineral resources, the Indians had known of the existence of lead and zinc ores long before white settlement began.
 However, it wasn’t discovered by the white man until 1872.

 Until 1876, however, it was not known if the ore existed in sufficient quantities to be of commercial value.
-In the spring of 1877 John Shoe and John McAllen, two miners from Joplin, Missouri began to examine an area on Short Creek and soon obtained permission to sink a shaft.
-At a depth of 15 feet, they discovered a rich deposit of zinc.
-The land was soon bought by the West Joplin Zinc company for $1,000 and the town of Empire City was established.
-Lead was also discovered nearby and people flocked to the area, establishing the town of Galena.
+In the spring of 1877, John Shoe and John McAllen, two miners from Joplin, Missouri, began to examine an area on Short Creek and soon obtained permission to sink a shaft.
+At a depth of 15 feet, they discovered a rich zinc deposit.
+The West Joplin Zinc company soon bought the land for $1,000, and the town of Empire City was established.
+Lead was also discovered nearby, and people flocked to the area, establishing the town of Galena.
 Coal was also discovered and the first coal shaft opened in Kansas south of the Leavenworth district was also established in 1877, along with the town of Scammon, which soon became one of the largest coal shipping points in southwestern Kansas.

-In the meantime, the county had grown so quickly that a new courthouse had been built in Columbus in 1889 at a cost of $70,000.
+In the meantime, the county had grown so quickly that a new courthouse had been built in Columbus in 1889 for $70,000.

-In addition to its rich minerals, the county also thrived on agriculture producing primarily corn, wheat, and oats, as well as having about 300,000 fruit trees.
-Plentiful limestone was quarried and an abundance of clay is found in many parts of the county was used in the manufacture of bricks.
+In addition to its rich minerals, the county also thrived on agriculture, primarily producing corn, wheat, and oats and having about 300,000 fruit trees.
+Plentiful limestone was quarried, and an abundance of clay is found in many parts of the county was used to manufacture bricks.

 Three towns in the very southeast portion of the county got a bump when Route 66 was developed in 1926.
-Travelers could then make their way from Chicago, Illinois to Los Angeles, California in their Model-T’s.
+Travelers could then make their way from Chicago, Illinois, to Los Angeles, California, in their Model-Ts.
 Fondly called the Mother Road, Galena, Riverside, and Baxter Springs greeted and served thousands of travelers making their way across the western half of the United States.
-The route crossed just 13 short miles through the mining towns of southeast Kansas and for more than three decades business prospered along the highway.
-However, when US-66 was bypassed by Interstate 44 in 1961, it crossed directly from Missouri to Oklahoma bypassing Kansas entirely and no doubt, sounding the death knell for a number of businesses.
+The route crossed just 13 short miles through the mining towns of southeast Kansas, and for more than three decades, business prospered along the highway.
+However, when US-66 was bypassed by Interstate 44 in 1961, it crossed directly from Missouri to Oklahoma, bypassing Kansas entirely and, no doubt, sounding the death knell for several businesses.

 Like numerous other mining meccas, the resources were exhaustible.
-The number of operating mines in the early 1900s was estimated to be in the hundreds but the output from the Cherokee County mines peaked in the 1920s and 1930s and diminished thereafter.
-There were also a number of small smelters operated throughout the county, but all were consolidated into a single site at Galena, Kansas in about 1920.
-The last mine in the county, located just west of Baxter Springs, Kansas closed in 1970.
+The number of operating mines in the early 1900s was estimated to be in the hundreds, but the output from the Cherokee County mines peaked in the 1920s and 1930s and diminished after that.
+There were also several small smelters operated throughout the county, but all were consolidated into a single site at Galena, Kansas, in about 1920.
+The last mine in the county, located just west of Baxter Springs, Kansas, closed in 1970.
 The Galena smelter closed the same year.
-Over the years many of Cherokee Counties mining towns ceased to exist.
+Over the years, many of Cherokee County’s mining towns ceased to exist.